Nik was fairly easy to spot in the crowd, his orange-and-red robes significantly brighter than Foyer’s general fashion paradigms.

 “Well, there is always the Codex Petrifex, in the Stone’s Throe, which is pretty close to here.
 Why are you rolling your eyes?”

-[I Did Not Really Know What Puns Were Until I Learned How To Read Singular Librarian.
+[I Did Not Really Know What Puns Were Until I Learned How To Read Inkomon.
 Telepathy Is Naturally Unambiguous.]

 That sounded frankly rosy, as escapes from the endless cascade of wordplay went.
 The flicker of lightning briefly cast everything in light and stark shadow as it jumped from one stalactite to its corresponding stalagmite.